earlbellinger/mesa-summer-school-2022/docs/_sources/minilab-1.rst.txt

 Here, we call the subroutine ``run_gyre`` to take care of running GYRE (we'll create this subroutine in the next step).
-The enclosing ``if`` statement checks the ``x_logical_ctrl(1)`` control to decide whether to make the call; this allows us to skip running GYRE during certain evolutionary phases (e.g., during the pre-main sequence).
+The enclosing ``if`` statement checks the ``x_logical_ctrl(1)`` control to decide whether to make the call; this would allow us, for example, to skip running GYRE during certain evolutionary phases.

 Create ``run_gyre``
 -------------------